decaporg/decap-cms/website/content/docs/collection-types.md

       - {label: "Contenido", name: "body", widget: "markdown"}
 ```

+### Nested collections (beta)

+[Nested collections](/docs/beta-features/#nested-collections) is a beta feature that allows a folder collection to show a nested structure of entries and edit the locations of the entries.
+This feature is useful when you have a complex folder structure and may not want to create separate collections for every directory.
+As it is in beta, please use with discretion.

 ## File collections

 A `files` collection contains one or more uniquely configured files.
 Unlike items in `folder` collections, which repeat the same configuration over all files in the folder, each item in a `files` collection has an explicitly set path, filename, and configuration.
 This can be useful for unique files with a custom set of fields, like a settings file or a custom landing page with a unique content structure.